 The Calmer directing sounds into a narrow structure in my ear forces my brain to absolutely focus on that person much, much more than without.
 It somewhat drowns out background noise and the more powerful sound waves are the only ones that make it into my ear, for the most part.

 A great example is trees and leaves in the wind.
 Standing outside with the Calmer and speaking to someone results in my not acknowledging the existence of the wind blowing the leaves in the trees nearby.

 Without them in, the first thing I noticed was how loud the trees and wind actually were at that moment.
 (If you have ADHD or any attention disorder and also have the Calmer, please comment or send me an email telling me your experience.

 I ask because the Calmer makes me, someone without ADHD, feel more attentive when someone is speaking to me.
 It is hard to look away or daze away in my mind).

 The Calmer limits your ear canal’s size.
 That is just science.
 It is a thing that goes in your ear canal that makes it a little smaller than it naturally is, focusing the sound into a more narrow pathway just like Custom IEM’s offer.

 The results were vividly conclusive and consistent throughout the entire review process.
-No matter what I used, bass felt more hefty and dense, the top-end felt more reserved and with a penchant to limit top-end background noise.
+No matter what I used, the bass felt more hefty and dense, the top-end felt more reserved and with a penchant for limiting top-end background noise.